roadsnail/Pi-ve/README.md

 But why go to the trouble of controlling Hive Active from a Pi when it's easy to use the Hive Hub and control heating and hot water from the App?

-Well, the main reason I have taken this approach is to remove my dependance on the Hive Cloud and have full **local** control over my boiler even during Hive system outages, (yes they do happen), and
+Well, the main reason I have taken this approach is to remove my dependence on the Hive Cloud and have full **local** control over my boiler even during Hive system outages, (yes they do happen), and
 ISP/Internet issues.

-The second reason is to remove any dependancy my Home Automation system has on Hive's undocumented APIs which may change without notice.
+The second reason is to remove any dependency my Home Automation system has on Hive's undocumented APIs which may change without notice.
 I have been caught out twice in the past when British Gas made changes.

 Lastly, British Gas may decide at some time to stop supporting Hive Active.
 If or when that happens, my Hive investment will continue working.